wez/wezterm/docs/config/key-tables.md

 working on a complex key table setup and get stuck, you may be able to unstick yourself by re-saving your wezterm configuration to trigger a reload.

+*Since: nightly builds only*

+When resolving a key assignment, the top of stack is first searched for a match, and if one is not found, the next entry on the stack is searched and so on until a match is found.

+In previous releases, only a single lookup was performed on the top of the stack.

+The new behavior allows key table activations to effectively layer over the top of previously activated key assignments, making it a bit easier to compose key assignments.